MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/resource-consistency-evolution.md

 8. Governance tooling must enforce that automatic updates are prevented on all deployed assets that support mission-critical applications.
 Violations must be reviewed with operational management teams and remediated in accordance with operations policies.
 Assets that are not automatically updated must be included in processes owned by IT Operations.
 9. Governance tooling must validate tagging related to cost, criticality, SLA, application, and data classification.
 All values must align to predefined values managed by the governance team.
 10. Governance processes must include audits at the point of deployment and at regular cycles to ensure consistency across all assets.
-11. Trends and exploits that could affect cloud deployments should be reviewed regularly by the Security team to provide updates to security management tooling used in the cloud.
+11. Trends and exploits that could affect cloud deployments should be reviewed regularly by the security team to provide updates to security management tooling used in the cloud.
 12. Before release into production, all mission-critical apps and protected data must be added to the designated operational monitoring solution.
 Assets that cannot be discovered by the chosen IT operations tooling, cannot be released for production use.
 Any changes required to make the assets discoverable must be made to the relevant deployment processes to ensure assets will be discoverable in future deployments.
 13. When discovered, operational management teams will size assets, to ensure that assets meet performance requirements.
-14. Deployment tooling must be approved by the Cloud Governance team to ensure ongoing governance of deployed assets.
+14. Deployment tooling must be approved by the cloud governance team to ensure ongoing governance of deployed assets.
-15. Deployment scripts must be maintained in a central repository accessible by the Cloud Governance team for periodic review and auditing.
+15. Deployment scripts must be maintained in a central repository accessible by the cloud governance team for periodic review and auditing.
 16. Governance review processes must validate that deployed assets are properly configured in alignment with SLA and recovery requirements.

 ## Evolution of the best practices

 This section of the article will evolve the governance MVP design to include new Azure policies and an implementation of Azure Cost Management.
 Together, these two design changes will fulfill the new corporate policy statements.

-1. The Cloud Operations team will define operational monitoring tooling and automated remediation tooling.
-The Cloud Governance team will support those discovery processes.
-In this use case, the Cloud Operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.
+1. The cloud operations team will define operational monitoring tooling and automated remediation tooling.
+The cloud governance team will support those discovery processes.
+In this use case, the cloud operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.
 2. Create a repository in Azure DevOps to store and version all relevant Resource Manager templates and scripted configurations.
 3. Azure Vault implementation:
     1. Define and deploy Azure Vault for backup and recovery processes.